systemd-cron/systemd-cron/README.md

     # systemctl enable cron.target
     # systemctl start cron.target

+The project also includes simple crontab command equivalent, which behaves like standard crontab command (and accepts the same main options).

 The scripts should now be automatically run by systemd.
 See man:systemd.cron(7) for more information.